I’ve made quite a few mistakes since starting my blog. Here are my top seven. Hopefully they’ll help you avoid making the same ones.

 Mistake #7 — underestimating the time commitment

-I had no idea how much time authoring a blog would take.
-There are many hats to blogging — something I think a lot of us don’t appreciate when we take that first step.
-I jumped right into blogging without doing any research (hence this trial-and-error post), and you can see the results through my relatively dead WordPress.com blog mentioned above.
+I’d no idea how much time publishing posts would take.
+There are many hats to blogging — something I think many people don’t appreciate when taking the first step.
+I jumped right into it without doing any research (hence this trial-and-error post), and you can see the results through my dead WordPress.com blog linked to above.

 What blog mistakes have you made?

 Share yours below.
 Maybe you can stop us from making them.